norskovsen/Y-Combinator-Impl/README.md

 ## Z-Combinator
 ![z.combinator](img/z-comb.png)

 My implementations except for in `Haskell` is the Z-Combinator, which is the Y-Combinator for eager evaluating languages.
-This prevents infinte loops my wrapping the function in another lambda.
+This prevents infinte loops by wrapping the inner function in another lambda.

 ## Programming languages
 - [x] Javascript